 When it’s time to go to court, my goal is to work out a plea agreement with the prosecutor that allows for the performance of community service in exchange for a dismissal of the charges.

 Most courts have some kind of diversion program for first-time offenders.
-These diversion programs, or “Deferred prosecution agreements,” often require payment of court cost, community service fees, and admission of guilt.
+These diversion programs, or “Deferred prosecution agreements,” often require payment of court costs, community service fees, and admission of guilt.
 In return, the prosecutor will dismiss the charges.

 It’s worth trying for “deferred prosecution with no strings attached,” which allows the protestor to perform community service alone.
 It takes the form of a letter verifying the agreement.
 Often prosecutors are glad to offer this more informal deferred prosecution arrangement, especially when the number of protestors for a single event is high and potentially burdensome on the judicial system.
 In the Moral Monday cases, the prosecutors offered payment of court costs and community service hours.
 Protestors may prefer this option to avoid going to court monthly and awaiting a trial that may take a year or more to reach.